 - 5.3 The Planning and Compulsory Purchase Act (2004) (as amended) requires local planning authorities to prepare a statutory development plan that will guide future development within their area.
 It identifies the locations for housing, employment and other development. - The development plan includes adopted local plans and made neighbourhood plans.
 The local plan sets out the vision and core policies for the future development of a district.
 Neighbourhood plans set out a vision and policies to shape the development and growth of a local area for a 10, 15 or 20 year period.
 Once a neighbourhood plan is made, brought into force, it becomes part of the development plan.
-A local planning authority may also produce supplementary planning documents (SPDs). - In addition to producing a new Local Plan covering the whole of the district, the council is also planning on producing Strategic Growth Development Plan Documents for each of the Garden Communities in the Local Plan.
+A local planning authority may also produce supplementary planning documents (SPDs). - 5.5 In addition to producing a new Local Plan covering the whole of the district, the council is also planning on producing Strategic Growth Development Plan Documents for each of the Garden Communities in the Local Plan.
 These documents will set out the detail of how the Garden Communities will develop.
 The DPDs supporting the Garden Communities will be key documents that will set out how these large strategic sites will be developed, as well as how they will interact with surrounding communities.
 There will be meaningful engagement with local communities in the production of the DPDs to ensure they can be involved in the planning of these sites, particularly how they will interact with these surrounding communities.

-- 5.6 The local plan and Garden Community DPDs are statutory documents subject to independent examination.
+- 5.6 The local plan and Garden Community DPDs are is a statutory documents subject to independent examination.
 Supplementary planning documents (SPD) are prepared to expand policy or provide further detail to the policies in the development plan.
 They are not subject to independent examination.
 SPDs are a material consideration in planning decisions. - 5.7 Strategic Environmental Assessment (SEA)/Sustainability Appraisal (SA) is a process that will make sure that social, economic and environmental considerations are fully taken into account at every stage of preparation for each development plan document and Supplementary Planning Document.
 When a local plan is published to allow representations to be submitted the SEA/SA will be published for comments at the same time. - 5.8 Where an SEA/SA is produced outside of an update to the Local Plan, the SEA/SA will be published for comments to be submitted.
-Unless the SEA/SA points towards conclusions which suggest the Local Plan is not pursuing the most appropriate strategy to deliver its objectives, the Local Plan would not be republished for another period for representations to be submitted. - The development plan for Uttlesford is currently made up of the Uttlesford Local Plan (2005), the Essex County Council (ECC) Minerals Local Plan (2016), the ECC Waste Local Plan (2014), and the Great Dunmow Neighbourhood Plan (2016) and the Thaxted Neighbourhood Plan (2019).
-The Council is presently preparing a new Local Plan covering the period 2011-2033. - 5.10 There are also a number of emerging neighbourhood plans in Uttlesford, including: Felsted Neighbourhood Plan; Great and Little Chesterford Neighbourhood Plan; Newport and Quendon & Rickling Neighbourhood Plan; Saffron Walden Neighbourhood Plan; Stansted Mountfitchet Neighbourhood Plan, Stebbing Neighbourhood Plan and Radwinter Neighbourhood Plan. and Thaxted Neighbourhood
+Unless the SEA/SA points towards conclusions which suggest the Local Plan is not pursuing the most appropriate strategy to deliver its objectives, the Local Plan would not be republished for another period for representations to be submitted. - The development plan for Uttlesford is currently made up of the Uttlesford Local Plan (2005), the Essex County Council (ECC) Minerals Local Plan (2016 2014), the ECC Essex and Southend on Sea Waste Local Plan (2014 2017), and the Great Dunmow Neighbourhood Plan (2016) and the Thaxted Neighbourhood Plan (2019) and Felsted Neighbourhood Plan (2020).
+The Council is presently preparing a new Local Plan covering the period up to 2024 2011-2033. - 5.10 There are also a number of emerging neighbourhood plans in Uttlesford, including: Felsted Ashdon Neighbourhood Plan; Great and Little Chesterford Neighbourhood Plan; Little Easton Neighbourhood Plan, Newport and Quendon & Rickling Neighbourhood Plan; Radwinter Neighbourhood Plan Saffron Walden Neighbourhood Plan; Stansted Mountfitchet Neighbourhood Plan, Stebbing Neighbourhood Plan and